dilanp/Ansible/Readme.md

 Ansible command could then be used to control and test nodes by using it's name in the inventory file.
  - ansible node_name -m ping -i inventory.txt

+## Ansible Playbooks
+Download and install VSCode IDE for composing Ansible playbook YAML files.
+The YAML extension by RedHat is very useful to parse YAML files and catch errors in them!

+The yamllint.com website is an external resource to parse YAML files.

+The ftp-sync VSCode extension is good to sync local YAML files to the remote Ansible controller computers.

+Once, the YAML playbook has been composed you can run it by specifying the inventory file.
+- ansible-playbook playbook-pingtest.yaml -i inventory.txt